1 quart organic half 'n' half

 Bring all ingredients to a boil, reduce heat, and simmer for 30 minutes covered.
 Strain off as much as needed to drink and store the rest with the herbs still in the water in a glass quart jar in the fridge.
 Strain and drink as needed.
 If you have elevated blood pressure, replace the licorice with lemon balm or chamomile.
 I use this tea with individuals who have irritated tummies and complain of a sense of rawness and pain in their abdomen.

 This is one of my favorite ways to reintroduce fiber after the completion of the SIBO treatment or for individuals who need more fiber and do not relish the idea of swallowing thick, gelatinous fiber supplements.
 These buns remind me of a tasty rye or whole wheat roll, and after being grain-free for a long time, they are a real treat.
-Try them toasted with an aged cheese or flatten when baking and use them for hamburger buns.
+Try them toasted with an aged cheese, humus or flatten when baking and use them for hamburger buns.

 Dry Ingredients